 Tips for Getting Back to a Nursing Career After a Break

 Returning to your nursing career will be easier if you take a few steps while you’re away from work.
-It’s not impossible to find a new nursing job if you let some of these things slide, but it’ll take longer and be more stressful than if you kept all your certifications, etc. current while you were out.
+It’s not impossible to find a new nursing job if you let some of these things slide, but it’ll take longer and be more stressful than if you kept current on aspects of nursing like your certifications while you were out.

 While You’re Away From Work

-- Take a Refresher Course: If you let your license lapse or become inactive for a number of years, your state board of nursing may require you to take a refresher course before reinstating your license.
-These programs typically cost between $1,500 to $3,000 and take a few weeks or months to complete.
-To avoid fraudulent courses, contact your state board of nursing for approved programs.
+Take a refresher course: If you let your license lapse or become inactive for several years, your state board of nursing may require you to take a refresher course before reinstating your license.
+These programs typically cost between $1,500 and $3,000, and they take a few weeks or months to complete.
+To avoid wasting your money on fraudulent or irrelevant courses, contact your state board of nursing for approved programs.

-- Stay Current With Continuing Education Requirements: Again, state requirements vary when it comes to continuing education requirements.
-In Texas, for example, Registered Nurses must complete 20 contact hours (i.e. hours of instruction) every two years, while Washington state requires RNs to complete 45 contact hours every three years.
-And some states – Arizona, Connecticut, Missouri, etc. – have no continuing education requirement at all.
+Stay current with continuing education requirements: Again, state requirements vary when it comes to continuing education requirements.
+In Texas, for example, registered nurses must complete 20 contact hours (in many cases, that means hours of instruction) every two years, while Washington state requires RNs to complete 45 contact hours every three years.
+Some states—including Arizona, Connecticut, and Missouri—have no continuing education requirement at all.